mdx-workshop/mdx-submissions21/paper.md

 and style transfer; all without any retraining.
 Inspired by the popular VQGAN+CLIP combination for making generative visual art, I accomplish audio tasks by pairing OpenAI's Jukebox with a pretrained music tagger in a system. called TagBox.
-I will showcase some fun and interesting results, contextualiz this method within the rest of the literature, and discuss my excitement about the vast potential that lays relatively untapped in these large pretrained models.
+I will showcase some fun and interesting results, contextualize this method within the rest of the literature, and discuss my excitement about the vast potential that lays relatively untapped in these large pretrained models.